theSalted/DeepLearningNB/README.md

-# Deep-Learning-with-Python
+# Deep Learning Notebooks
+## Deep Learning with Python
-This repository follows _Deep Learning with Python, Second Edition_.
+This repository follows _Deep Learning with Python, Second Edition_ and _Deep Learning with Python, Third Edition_.

 ## Getting Started